 sample track: "Amps, Drugs, Harmonium"

 6. the pleasures of cucina povera

 9. ongoing experiments with whole wheat and rye

 10. The Clock (2010), dir.
 Marclay, Musée d'art contemporain de Montréal

 I was too young and dumb to realize it at the time, but years ago something momentous happened in the kitchen of Freak Nation, a big, old Northern Virginia house I shared with three other twenty-year-olds like myself.
 They say necessity is the mother of invention, but sometimes hunger can be, too.
 You see, one evening after work, driven by a fierce appetite and an extreme economy of means, John quite spontaneously invented cucina povera right there in our test kitchen.

 fig. a: J & R: top chefs

 I remember Rex and I walked into the kitchen and asked "what's cookin'?" and John rather proudly showed us his latest creation.
 It didn't really smell like much, and it just looked like a gleamin', steamin' heap of plain pasta, so we asked him, "What do you call it?"
-"Butter Spaghetti with Black Pepper," he told us.
+"Pepper Pasta," he told us--basically, spaghetti, butter, and black pepper, or "Butter Spaghetti with Black Pepper."
 Rex and I literally couldn't stop laughing at the time--we still laugh about it just about every time we see each other--but, really, who's laughing now?
 Because, you know, John may have just been in early-'90s-postgraduate-bachelor mode, cooking the cheapest, quickest thing he could think of, but he was onto something.

 "Butter Spaghetti with Black Pepper" may not have been a thing (although, who knows, it probably is--cacio e pepe certainly is, and burro e pepe sounds like it could be a tasty dish), but cucina povera is as real as it gets.